imantdaunhawer/Multimodal3DIdent/README.md

 depicting a 3D scene.
-Each image in the dataset shows a colored 3D object of a certain shape or class (i.e., teapot, hare, cow, armadillo, dragon, horse, or head) in front of a colored background and illuminated by a colored spotlight that is focused on the object and located on a circle above the scene.
+Each image in the dataset shows a colored 3D object of a certain shape or class (i.e., teapot, hare, cow, armadillo, dragon, horse, or head) in front of a colored background and illuminated by a colored spotlight that is focused on the object and located on a semicircle above the scene.
 The resulting RGB images are of size 224 x 224 x 3.

 ### Text generation